loginom/loginom-help-en-omegat/data/admin/users.md

 ## Authentification Methods

-Use of LDAP authentication enables to log in to the Loginom server by means of the LDAP server.
+Use of the LDAP authentication enables to log in to the Loginom server by means of the LDAP server.
 If the *Authentification* method is "Local", *Authentification* is performed by means of  the Loginom tools.

 > **Notes:**
 >